RingCentral App (Glip) - Composing Messages

 Click on the Post Note button to publish your note to the stream or click on Save Draft if you want to save your work without publishing.
 Draft notes will appear in the Notes section of the conversation's right pane, are clearly labeled as drafts, and are only visible to you.

-Or you can click on the paperclip icon at the right side of the compose box.
+ii.
+You can also click on the paperclip icon at the right side of the compose box.

-You can also share files that you have stored on Google Drive, Dropbox, Box, or OneDrive as well as notes from Evernote.
-Just select the appropriate option, give Glip permission to access the given service, and then select the file(s).
-The file you share on Glip isn’t actually uploaded to Glip.
+• You can also share files that you have stored on Google Drive, Dropbox, Box, or OneDrive as well as notes from Evernote.
+Just select the appropriate option, give the app permission to access the given service, and then select the file(s).
+The file you share isn’t actually uploaded to the app.
 It’s just a link to the file located on the given service, which ensures that everyone is always working from the latest version.

-The From the Web option actually uploads the file to Glip, only in this case you specify the URL of a file hosted somewhere on the web instead of selecting one from your computer.
+• The From the Web option actually uploads the file to the app, only in this case you specify the URL of a file hosted somewhere on the web instead of selecting one from your computer.

 NOTE: Spaces in the team name are replaced by underscores and mycompany is your company’s email domain.

-Just send an email to that address from the email address you used to sign up for Glip and the message will appear right in the conversation stream.
+Just send an email to that address from the email address you used to sign up for RingCentral App and the message will appear right in the conversation stream.
 Attach a file and it will get posted as well.